awsdocs/amazon-rds-user-guide/doc_source/rds-proxy.md

  For PostgreSQL, if you use JDBC we recommend the following to avoid pinning:
 + Set the JDBC connection parameter `assumeMinServerVersion` to at least `9.0` to avoid pinning\.
 Doing this prevents the JDBC driver from performing an extra round trip during connection startup when it runs `SET extra_float_digits = 3`\.
 + Set the JDBC connection parameter `ApplicationName` to `any/your-application-name` to avoid pinning\.
-Doing this prevents the JDBC driver from performing an extra round trip during connection startup when it runs `SET application_name = ”PostgreSQL JDBC Driver“`\.
+Doing this prevents the JDBC driver from performing an extra round trip during connection startup when it runs `SET application_name = "PostgreSQL JDBC Driver"`\.
 Note the JDBC parameter is `ApplicationName` but the PostgreSQL `StartupMessage` parameter is `application_name`\.
 + Set the JDBC connection parameter `preferQueryMode` to `extendedForPrepared` to avoid pinning\.
 The `extendedForPrepared` ensures that the extended mode is used only for prepared statements\.

   The default for the `preferQueryMode` parameter is `extended`, which uses the extended mode for all queries\.
 The extended mode uses a series of `Prepare`, `Bind`, `Execute`, and `Sync` requests and corresponding responses\.
 This type of series causes connection pinning in an RDS proxy\.